grgdhiraj/semantic-site/README.md

 # Semantics
 ![](https://i.imgur.com/WFAP06Y.jpg)

-_"Semantics is the study of language meaning, which is the words we use to communicate and for HTML is the mark up for documents._
+_"Semantics is the study of language meaning, which is the words we use to communicate and for HTML is the mark up for documents."_

 ### What is this?
 It is a part of my [Pasture Plan project](https://github.com/grgdhiraj/PasturePlan), where as of plan I want to create a website with semantic HTML.